CarlosChicata/data_world_portfolio/Projects/POC/AWS_convert_csv_to_iceberg_format/README.md

 We need to convert sent data from app is in csv format into iceberg format to use in data lake.
 Even though the csv format is a file format and the iceberg format is a table format; check this [post](https://shahrajesh2006.medium.com/data-lakes-understanding-file-format-and-table-formats-38d7999c0ec2 ) to understand the difference both; i need to use a file format inside table format to manage the data; so i choose parquet as a main file format; based in this format is best in analytics operations;  and avro as a secondary file format; based in this is best in write operation.

+I will use AWS Athena to use the data lake by the data consumer services.

 ## Challenges

 ## Solution